HC CSKA Sofia

-HC CSKA Sofia is an ice hockey team from Sofia, Bulgaria that currently plays in the Bulgarian Hockey League.
+HC CSKA Sofia is a professional ice hockey team from Sofia, Bulgaria that currently plays in the Bulgarian Hockey League.
 They are a department of the United Sports Clubs of CSKA Sofia.

 History

 Ice hockey develops in Bulgaria in the start of the 20th century, but the organized hockey becomes famous in the end of the 40s.
 In 1994 a tournament in honor of the 5th congress of "Bulgarian Communist Party" is held and a few teams participate in it.
 On 16 September in the same year, the "Republican section for skates and ice hockey" is created.
 At the start, the competitions are in the form of city championships, without age requirements.
 One of the first teams is CSKA's one.

 During 1952 the first republican championship is held, where CSKA doesn't reach top 3.
 In the next competition, CSKA becomes third and wins its first medals.
 Then a few competitions that are played at the capital's racecourse, in which CSKA participates under the name "CDNA" and wins silver four times and bronze two times.

 The golden period for CSKA is in the 60s, when CDNA unites with the hockey hegemon in those times – "Red flag" and under the name of CSKA "Red flag" four consecutive titles are won in the period 1963–67.
 After the second place in 1968, the golden rhythm is regained and CSKA is a champion in 1969 once again.
 Until 1975, five new titles are won, and the hegemony in CSKA is stopped only for one season by the team from Pernik – "Krakra".

 CSKA won the title in 1983 once again and doubled it during the next season.
 In 1986 the "army" players win their third title for the decade, which turns out to be their last for the next 27 years.